What is the Resident/Fellow Survey?

 Where can I see the results from my program?

 Assuming that at least 70% of your residents/fellows have completed the survey and that your program has at least 4 residents/fellows, summary reports for your program will be available through ADS.
 Only summary data are displayed; no individual data are available.
 If less than 70% of your residents/fellows complete the survey or your program has fewer than 4 residents/fellows, data from your program will not be available.

 Who else will see the data from my program?

 All data gathered in this survey are confidential and no names will be associated with any of the data in the database.
 Access to the data will be password protected and no responses will be linked to individual respondents.
 Aggregate, program-level data from the survey are provided to the program directors and designated institutional official for programs with 4 or more residents, if 70% compliance is reached.
-Site visitors and the RC will have access to reports regardless of the program response rate.

 My residents have completed the survey information and I’m looking at my summary report.
 Why are some of the data highlighted in grey?